Hilda (TV series): Awards and nominations

-At the 2021 Daytime Creative Emmy Awards, Hilda won for "Outstanding Children's Series" and "Outstanding Editing for a Daytime Animated Program".
-It was also nominated for "Outstanding Voice Directing for a Daytime Animated Program", losing to the Hulu animated series Animaniacs, which also tied with Hilda for the award for "Outstanding Editing for a Daytime Animated Program".

 Tie-in material

 Feature film

 An 82-minute movie based on Hilda and the Mountain King entered production in 2019, and was released on December 30, 2021.

 Mobile game

 A mobile game based on the series titled Hilda Creatures was released on the App Store on October 18, 2018.
 The game was developed by British developer BIGUMAKU.
 An Android version was released on December 6, 2018.
-Both the iOS and Android versions were removed from their respective stores in March 2022.

 Novelizations

 Hilda and the Hidden People, a novel based on the first two episodes of the series, was released on September 4, 2018.
 The book was authored by Stephen Davies and illustrated by Seaerra Miller.
 Two more books based on the first season were released, titled Hilda and the Great Parade and Hilda and the Nowhere Space.
 They were respectively released on January 22 and May 21, 2019.
 Both were also penned by Davies and Miller.

 Three more novels based on the series, specifically the second season, titled Hilda and the Time Worm, Hilda and the Ghost Ship, and Hilda and the White Woff were all released on November 17, 2020.
 The books were once again written by Davies, and all three were illustrated by Victoria Evans.